mbabazif/my-gallery/README.md

 This is an application that display photos for others to see.

 Here is the user stories:
-The user is able to
+The user is able to view different photos that interest him/her

+The user can click on the single photo for to expand it

 ## Prerequisite
-These are some of the setups we need to install before we install the flask:
+These are some of the setups we need to install before we install the django:

 python3.6 -m venv --without-pip virtual.